pattuzzoj/indexeddb-promisify/README.md

 ## Store Schema & Migrations

-`indexedb-async` allows you to define your database schema through the `stores` configuration and optionally handle upgrades via `migrations`.
+`indexeddb-promisify` allows you to define your database schema through the `stores` configuration and optionally handle upgrades via `migrations`.

 ### Store Schema